MS Dhoni Biography: Birth, Age, Education, Cricket Career, World Cup, IPL, Records, Awards, Movies, Retirement and More

 Bikes Collection: Kawasaki Ninja H2, Confederate Hellcat, BSA, Suzuki Hayabusa, a Norton Vintage, Hero Karizma ZMR, Yamaha Rxz, Yamaha Thundercat, Yamaha Rx, Ducati 1098, Yamaha Rd 350, Tvs Apache, Kawasaki zx14r Ninja, Confederate Hellcat X 132, Harley Davidson Fat boy, Enfield Machismo, Customized Tvs Dirt bike

 In 2012, Forbes magazine ranked Dhoni as one of the world’s top-earning sportspeople.
 Dhoni owns a hotel in Ranchi named 'Mahi Residency'.
 He also became the highest taxpayer sportsperson in India for the years 2012, 2013, 2014.
 As per several sources, his net worth is approximately US$103 million.

 1- In the year 2007, Dhoni's locality was undergoing a water crisis.
 Amid this, 40 residents of his locality filed a plea against Ranchi Regional Development Authority (RRDA) for wasting 15,000 litres of water in M.S.
 Dhoni's home in the daily maintenance of the swimming pool.

-3- During 2013 IPL spot-fixing, Dhoni's name emerged as he was in the contact of Gurunath Meiyappan, who was named in betting charge sheet.
+3- During 2013 IPL spot-fixing, Dhoni's name emerged as he was in contact with Gurunath Meiyappan, who was named in the betting charge sheet.

-4- In 2016, Dhoni resigned as the brand ambassador of Amrapali Real Estate Group after the residents from one of its unit faced logistical issues and started a social media campaign.
+4- In 2016, Dhoni resigned as the brand ambassador of Amrapali Real Estate Group after the residents from one of its units faced logistical issues and started a social media campaign.